skinny85/eol-blog/content/articles/2023/graal-truffle-tutorial-part-11-strings-static-method-calls.md

 ```

 We can see that the results for the "direct property access" variant are pretty much identical between
-EasyScript and the GraalVM JavScript implementation, which is great news --
+EasyScript and the GraalVM JavaScript implementation, which is great news --
 that means our implementation is very likely close to optimal.

 The results for the "index property access" variant, however, are surprising.